 We have another ferry to catch this afternoon, but if we have the time we will visit the museum and learn how flowing ice has sculpted the local landscape, the fjords and the mountains.
 There is also a fantastic multi-screen presentation on Jostedalsbreen glacier.

-We continue on to the village of Hellesylt to catch the last ferry of the day bound for Geiranger.
+We continue on to the village of Hellesylt to catch our ferry bound for Geiranger.
 This is an unforgettable cruise along Geirangerfjord – a jewel among the world’s fjords.
-Wild and dramatic, Geirangerfjord cuts inland between snow-clad peaks, precipitous rock walls and cascading waterfalls before arriving in Geiranger, our overnight destination.
+Wild and dramatic, Geirangerfjord cuts inland between snow-clad peaks, precipitous rock walls and cascading waterfalls before arriving in Geiranger.

-This morning we drive over the wild mountain to Grotli and into the Valley of Gudbrandsdalen.
+We board our coach again for an unforgettable ascent (and views) as we drive over the wild mountain to Grotli and into the Valley of Gudbrandsdalen.
 This was part of the Old King’s road to Trondheim.
 The valley is encircled by mountains up to 1800 metres high and contains many small mountain farms with sheep and other livestock.
+We arrive at Lom for overnight.

-We leave the magnificent fjord lands behind and travel south into rich farmlands with some visits along the way.
-We travel through Lillehammer (site of the 1994 Winter Olympics) before arriving at the outskirts of Hamar where we call in on an arable/livestock farm and meet with the local farmers.
+We have left the magnificent fjordlands behind us and have entered a region of productive farms and idyllic villages with their elaborately carved wooden stave churches.
+We visit farms on our way south travelling through Lillehammer (site of the 1994 Winter Olympics) and onto Hamar.
+On the outskirts of town we call in on an arable/livestock farm and meet with the local farmers.

 Hamar is located on the east shores of Lake Mjøsa, Norway’s largest lake.
 The landscape is dominated by rolling agricultural areas – this is considered some of the most fertile land in Norway.